coralproject/coralproject-site-2016/_users/journalist.md

 ## Have smarter interactions

-Our Trust tool empowers you to quickly and easily filter comments on your articles to find the most useful contributions, without exposing you to the worst abuse.
+Our [Trust](/products/trust.html) tool empowers you to quickly and easily filter comments on your articles to find the most useful contributions, without exposing you to the worst abuse.

 ## Find potential sources

-By combining Trust and Ask, you can identify potential experts in your field among your readership, and invite them to contribute directly to your work.
+Through [Trust](/products/trust.html) and [Ask](/products/ask.html), you can identify potential experts in your field among your readership, tag them for future stories, and invite them to contribute directly to your work.

 ## Grow your audience